 Lake Wartook Gear selection

-Good gear selection here would include a 1-3 or 2-4 kilo fishing rod coupled with a 1000, 2000 or 2500 size reel spooled with 4-8-pound braid and equivalent fluorocarbon leader.
+Good gear selection here would include a 2-4 or 2-5 kilo spin rod coupled with a 2000 or 2500 size reel spooled with 4-8-pound braid and equivalent fluorocarbon leader.
+Nice and light to enjoy the experience but heavy enough to land a good size fish as there are plenty of good ones in this system.
+If you intend to flick bigger chatter baits and swimbaits you can also use a light baitcast outfit.

 Recommended fishing lures Lake Wartook